 One man at a Table has recently written a short piece he will read out at his Table.
 It is a request that men at his Table talk from the heart and use the “I” statement.
 This is his way of not leaving the Table but stay sitting at it to make sure the Table is a great place to be.

-Stay, sit and get your needs met at the Table, if you leave you will never know.
+Stay, sit and get your needs met at the Table.
+If you leave you will never know.

 *My team is Bristol City.